Dear Security Architect,

 If you’re looking for a solely-technical, jargon-filled security architecture development course, then this isn’t for you either.
-This is not a technical course, and, for the most part, it's about “the other skills” you need to have as an architect beyond the basics of modeling, memorizing control libraries and remembering security solution blueprints on demand.
+This is not a technical program, and, for the most part, it's about “the other skills” you need to have as an architect beyond the basics of modeling, memorizing control libraries and remembering security solution blueprints on demand.

 Sure, there’s some “technical” theory, both about architecture and SABSA, but there’s also 12 lessons in Module 2 that have absolutely nothing to do with “architecture” per se, and instead give you a crash-course on understanding what’s happening in the minds of our most important security customers.